OXID-eSales/developer_documentation/project/modules_configuration_setup.rst

 Example of overriding shop configuration file with an environment file
 ----------------------------------------------------------------------

-Lets assume you have on shop and you would like to deploy you configuration from you development environment to production environment.
-Also, you installed paypal module but In the production environment ``sOEPayPalUsername`` and ``sOEPayPalPassword`` needs a different credentials.
+Lets assume you have a shop and you would like to deploy your configuration from your development environment to production environment.
+Also, you installed paypal module but in the production environment ``sOEPayPalUsername`` and ``sOEPayPalPassword`` need a different credentials.
 So follow these steps:

 1. Create environment folder under the configuration directory and create 1.yml file inside this folder.